Snow report Central Switzerland, 12/11/2015

 Overall impression

-Central Switzerland is currently the perfect place for a few casual turns in pretty good snow.
-But of course, a heavy load is needed here too.
+Central Switzerland is a great place for a few casual turns in pretty good snow at the moment.
+But of course, you'll need a heavy load here too.

 The ConditionsReports are user-generated content - from freeriders for freeriders!
 Recently, a distinction has been made between MiniReport, which offers a quick status report with location, image/video and text, and ProReport, which requires more detailed information and can be uploaded by advanced users.